lucianocarvalho/labelify/README.md

 Now your dashboards and alerts can group deployments by responsible team, without needing to change how metrics are collected or creating label replace rules.

+If no rule matches the executed query, seamlessly falls back to acting as a transparent Prometheus-agnostic proxy - forwarding any query without interfering in your results.

 We currently support both [instant vectors](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-vectors) and [range vectors](https://prometheus.io/docs/prometheus/latest/querying/api/#range-vectors).

-If no rule matches the executed query, seamlessly falls back to acting as a transparent Prometheus-agnostic proxy, — forwarding any query without interfering in your results.

-## Features
+## ✨ Features

 **What Labelify can do (and what’s coming soon):**